arieltraver/rusty_locks/README.md

 ## Folder Organization:
 * Cargo.toml file contains the dependecies needed to install crates and configuration.
 * Cargo.lock file: keeps track of dependencies and configurations.
+* Final_Paper.pdf: pdf version of our paper
+* Multithreaded_Word_Counter: an Excel sheet containing our experimental data.
 * src folder:
     * main.rs contains our code for the frequency calculator.
     * text folder contains various txt files for testing: